Post Traumatic Stress Disorder

 4. Create a safe environment: Help create a safe and supportive environment for the person with PTSD.
 Minimise triggers if possible and provide a sense of security and understanding.
 Encourage open communication and tell them they can talk to you about their experiences when ready.

 5. Offer practical support: Help with practical tasks or responsibilities that may be challenging for them.
-This can include offering assistance with household chores, accompanying them to appointments, providing transportation, or simply being available to talk through things when needed.
+This can include offering assistance with household chores, accompanying them to appointments or providing transportation to their holistic rehab for trauma.
+If none of those are possible, simply being available to talk through things when needed can make a huge difference in the life of a person suffering with PTSD.

 6. Respect boundaries: Respect their boundaries and personal space.
 Understand that individuals with PTSD may have specific triggers or situations they want to avoid, and honouring and respecting their boundaries is essential.